carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 <!--## OPTIONAL: What is a function?

 <font color="magenta">Not 100% sure we want to go into this much detail, but we could do a thing here where we put everything we just did with our variable into a function.
-I think this might be too much at this point, and maybe if we get them into writing their own functions we can circle back around to this. </font>
+I think this might be too much at this point, and maybe if we get them into writing their own functions we can circle back around to this. </font> **Dena: Yeah, right here is not where I'd do functions -- either earlier or in the next file, but saving the file is generally the "end" of a sequence, you do a thing and then you save it and then you're done?**

 -->